zeroincombenze/calendar/resource_booking/README.rst

 When someone is a manager, he will have access to *Resource Bookings > Configuration*, where he will be able to configure resources, leaves and schedules.
-This menu is just provided as a shortcut.
+This menu is just provided as a commodity.
 However, if you want to manage that stuff more comfortably:

 * To manage human resources, install `hr <https://apps.odoo.com/app/employees>`__.